CONNECT is a center for research and innovation in elementary education.

 clee@labschool.ucla.edu

-Christine Lee is a Project Scientist working at CONNECT research.
-Her research focuses on the design and implementation of play-based learning by collaborating with teachers at the UCLA Lab School.
-As part of her dissertation work, she examined how teachers can use embodied technology to structure play in ways that support inquiry-based learning (STEP Project).
+Christine Lee is a Project Scientist at CONNECT research.
+She engages in participatory design-based research and teacher-researcher collaborations to study how learning occurs through play.
+Her research focuses on designing and implementing play-based learning, how play can support instructional interactions, the importance of affect and identity, environmental education, and service-learning.
 She also supports ongoing teacher research and professional development at the UCLA Lab School.
 Christine holds a M.Ed. from the University of San Diego and a B.A from University of California, San Diego.